-So without further ado, here are some of the best anniversary songs over the decades to consider.
+So without further ado, here are some of the best anniversary songs ever.

 “Open Arms” by Journey